nlp-unibuc/nlp-unibuc-website/content/pages/people/liviu-p-dinu.md

 Notes), CEUR proceedings, vol. 3180, p.
 851-863, Bologna, Italia, september 5-8, 2022
 2. Alina Cristea, Anca Dinu, Liviu P Dinu, Simona Georgescu, Ana Uban, Laurentiu Zoicas, 2022.
 CoToHiLi: Computational Tools for Historical Linguistics.
-In Proceedings of the Annual Conference of the Spanish Association for Natural Language Processing: Projects and Demonstrations (SEPLN-PD 2022) co-located with the 38th Conference of the Spanish Society for Natural Language Processing (SEPLN 2022), CEUR workshop proceedings, vol 3224, p.
-31-34, A Coruña, Spania, Septembrie 21- 23, 2022.
+In Proceedings of the Annual Conference of the Spanish Association for Natural Language Processing: Projects and Demonstrations (SEPLN-PD2022) co-located with the 38th Conference of the Spanish Society for Natural Language Processing (SEPLN 2022), CEUR workshop proceedings, vol 3224, p.
+31-34, A Coruña, Spania, Septembrie 21-23, 2022.
 3. Andrei Manea, Liviu P Dinu, 2022.
 UniRetro at PoliticEs@IberLef 2022: Political Ideology
 Profiling using Language Models.
 In Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2022), co-located with the Conference of the Spanish Society for Natural Language Processing